 ABOUT THIS WEBSITE

-The existing SR 520 floating bridge opened to traffic in 1963, and shares a unique history with Lake Washington, shoreline communities, Native American Tribes and others.
-This site describes the development of the vibrant communities along the SR 520 I-5 to Medina project area, and the area's multiple inhabitants, from the Coast Salish peoples to the present neighborhood residents.
+The old SR 520 floating bridge opened to traffic in 1963 and its replacement bridge opened in 2016.
+These bridges share a unique history with Lake Washington, shoreline communities, Native American tribes and others.
+This site describes the development of the vibrant communities along what is now the SR 520 corridor, and the area's multiple inhabitants, from the Coast Salish peoples to the present neighborhood residents.

 This site was developed by the Washington State Department of Transportation (WSDOT) and the Federal Highway Administration as an educational resource and as part of a Programmatic Agreement for Section 106 of the National Historic Preservation Act (pdf 1mb).
 Content and educational materials for this site were developed in partnership with HistoryLink.org, the free online encyclopedia of Washington State history.